A Good Way to Maintain a Positive State of Mind

 “Think positively and masterfully, with confidence and faith, and life will become more secure, more fraught with action, richer in experience and achievement.”
 Edward Rickenbacker

 Words really do have wings.
-They can fly, and that's why it is important to learn how to tap into the amazing power of self-talk, to provide you with an instant, invaluable resource, a true path to a more enjoyable, more meaningful life.
+They can fly, and that's why it is important to learn how to tap into the amazing power of self-talk, because it can deliver to you an instant, invaluable resource that is a true path to a more enjoyable, more meaningful life.
 Talking to yourself in a positive and productive way is a proven way to get beyond negative thoughts that, in the past, may have been a hindrance in the pursuit of goals and dreams.

 There is no doubt that allowing negative thinking to become habit-forming can keep anyone from finding his or her path to being “all you can be.”
 In fact, it can prevent you from ever finding any of the happiness you want for your life.

-The late Actor Christopher Reeve, best known for the lead role in the movie Superman, after suffering spinal cord injury and paralysis due to a horse riding accident, still found a way to be optimistic and positive in his thinking.
+The late Actor Christopher Reeve (September 25, 1952 – October 10, 2004), best known for the lead role in the movie Superman, after suffering spinal cord injury and paralysis due to a horse riding accident, still found a way to be optimistic and positive in his thinking.